-SfC Home > Physical Science > Physics > Static Electricity >
+SfC Home > Physics > Electricity > Static Electricity >

 Materials that Cause Static Electricity

-Some materials cause or create more static electricity than others.
+When you rub two materials together, some combinations can cause or create more static electricity than others.
 Since static electricity is the collection of electrically charged particles on the surface of a material, various materials have a tendency of either giving up electrons and becoming positive (+) in charge or attracting electrons and becoming negative (−) in charge.

 The Triboelectric Series is a list of materials, showing which have a greater tendency to become positive (+) and which have a greater tendency to become negative (−).
 The list is a handy tool to determine which combinations of materials create the most static electricity.